 If you're not sure you have the mobility or strength to wield this fantastic tool than please take some time to work through our 'ShouldeRok Preparation Video.

-One of key differentiating features is the easy load ability combined with the length of the product.
-Most products of this type are shorter which allows for the same weight to be used across a broader spectrum.
-This approach compromises effectiveness effectiveness of their products but is required for those selling 'fixed bells' or other devices.
+One of the key differentiating features is the easy load ability combined with the length of the product.
+Most products of this type are shorter, which allows for the same weight to be used across a broader spectrum.
+This approach compromises the effectiveness of their products, but is required for those selling 'fixed bells' or other devices.
 The length of the ShouldeRök™ is designed to maximize balance as well as the eccentric opening and the requirements for muscle engagement and stability.
 The ShouldeRök™ is simply a superior product for this reason.

 The ShouldeRök™ was branded as a separate product than just a macebell due to the unique nature of the specific coaching cues that are provided to customers and significant design refinement of the product.
 It is simply the best product of its type on the market and video series with it was developed by one of the best strength athletes and strength coaches in the world today.

 It’s time to get strong!
 Buy your ShouldeRök™ today!

 This is a great user-submitted review on the Bodybuilding.com forum on the Shoulderok and it's use.

 Craig Marker, Ph.D., CSCS, SFGII, is a fitness enthusiast who has spent his life trying to help people improve their lives.
 He is a professor at Mercer University teaching psychology and research methods.